Mockingbird Elementary School (Dallas): History

 Stonewall Jackson Elementary School opened on September 13, 1939.
 According to then DISD superintendent Norman R. Crozier, it was named after Jackson so the school's name would match that of Robert E. Lee Elementary School (now Geneva Heights Elementary School), and because the people establishing the school supported Lee's values.
 The DISD school board purchased the site from W. W. Caruth for $11,250.
 On the 9 acre site, a building designed by C. H. Griesenbeck was built.
 It included a 400-seat auditorium, eleven classrooms, and a dining facility.
-The building, made as a one-story structure, was set up so the district could add another at a later point, and the contracts to built it were valued at a sum of $104,150.
+The building, made as a one-story structure, was set up so the district could add another at a later point, and the contracts to build it were valued at a sum of $104,150.
 A Public Works Administration (PWA) grant of $62,100 partially funded the school.
 The district planned to start construction prior to January 1, 1939, with construction to finish before the fall of that year.

 It was originally reserved for white students.
 DISD desegregated by 1970.

 Olivia Henderson began serving as principal circa 1991.
 In 2005 DISD designated Henderson as its "principal of the year".
 Matthew Haag of The Dallas Morning News wrote "Under Henderson's leadership, Jackson received numerous honors."

 In previous periods it had about 100 districtwide deaf students and 100 zoned families, but by 2007 the school's popularity among neighborhood parents increased.
 In 2011 enrollment was approximately 520, and that figure increased to 602 in 2014.
 The school in 2015 had fifteen portable classrooms, as its utilization was 155%.
 Due to the situation, in 2012 some parents opposed a rezoning proposal to expand an area apartment complex as they feared it would make overcrowding even worse and make the district change attendance boundaries.
 2015 DISD approved a bridge plan that earmarked $5.3 million for expansion of Stonewall Jackson.